-Country/Region Short name Definition Pakistan PAKISTAN Data are reported on a fiscal year basis.
-By convention fiscal year $Y/Y+1$ is labelled as year Y. South Africa SOUTHAFRIC Nuclear data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. United Republic of Tanzania TANZANIA Oil data are reported on a fiscal year basis, beginning on the 1 July Y and ending on the 30 June Y+1.
+Country/Region Short name Definition South Africa SOUTHAFRIC Nuclear data are reported on a fiscal year basis.
+By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y.